filecoin-project/filecoin-docs/docs/mine/lotus/sector-pledging.md

 ## Upgrading pledged sectors

-The pledge period for the sector is 6 months.
-The _upgrading_ process allows however to recover pledged sectors for re-use much more quickly.
+The minimum pledge period is 6 months.
+However, the pledged sector can be replaced before then by replacing it with a new sector containing deals, as long as the replacement sector expires after the pledged sector.
 The following command marks a sector for _upgrade_:

 ```sh
 lotus-miner sectors mark-for-upgrade <sector number>
 ```

-The sector should become inactive within 24 hours.
-From that point, the pledged storage can be re-used to store real data associated with real storage deals.
+The sector should become inactive within 24 hours after a new replacement sector has sealed.
+From that point, the pledged storage can be re-used for new sectors.